ArchipelagoMW/Archipelago/README.md

 ### Full

 Mixes cave and dungeon entrances freely.
+Caves and dungeons with multiple entrances will be confined to one world.

+### Full_Cross_Worlds

+Mixes cave and dungeon entrances freely, but now connector caves and dungeons can link Light World and Dark World.

+### Full_Legacy

+Mixes cave and dungeon entrances freely, but the distinction between single entrance and multi-entrance caves from older versions of the randomizer is maintained.

 ### Restricted